 How to Select an Interior Design School

-A bachelor's degree in interior design can be obtained either as a Bachelor of Science (B.S.) in Interior Design or a Bachelor of Fine Arts (BFA) in Interior Design.
-A B.S. program may incorporate marketing, principles of accounting, public speaking and organizational behavior.
-Students earning a BFA will spend more time on specific subjects such as advanced lighting, residential design, furniture design, and contract design.
+- A Bachelor of Science (B.S.) in Interior Design program may incorporate marketing, principles of accounting, public speaking and organizational behavior.
+Students earning a Bachelor of Fine Arts (BFA) in Interior Design will spend more time on specific subjects such as advanced lighting, residential design, furniture design, and contract design.

-The intensity of interior design programs will vary from school to school.
-Some undergraduate programs are more basic than others and will only include about 30 to 40 credit hours of interior design-based coursework.
-Other programs, typically at more specialized design schools, include more than 80 hours of coursework specifically dealing with interior design.
+- Some undergraduate programs are more basic than others and will only include about 30 to 40 credit hours of interior design-based coursework, while other programs include more than 80 hours of coursework specifically dealing with interior design.

 Bachelor's Degree in Interior Design